PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/carpet_of_flying.md

-name: Carpet of Levitation
+Name: Carpet of Levitation
-type: item
+Type: Item

 # Carpet of Levitation
 _Wondrous item, very rare_

-By uttering the command word, you can cause the carpet to hover and fly according to your spoken directions, provided that you remain within 30 feet of it.
+You can utter the carpet's command word as an action to make the carpet hover and fly.
+It moves according to your spoken directions, provided that you are within 30 feet of it.

-Four sizes of **carpet of levitation** exist, chosen by the GM or determined randomly.
+Four sizes of **carpet of levitation** exist.
+The GM chooses the size of a given carpet or determines it randomly.

 | d100   | Size          | Capacity | Flying Speed |
 |--------|---------------|----------|--------------|